browserengineering/book/book/animations.md

 We also need to fix the hit testing algorithm to take into account translations in `click`.
-Instead of just comparing the locations of layout objects with the click point, compute an absolute bound and compare against that.
+Instead of just comparing the locations of layout objects with the click point, compute an *absolute*---in coordinates of what the user sees, including the translation offset---bound and compare against that.
 Let's use two helper methods that compute such bounds.
 The first maps a rect through a translation, and the second walks up the node tree, mapping through each translation found.